C4ptainCrunch/thesis/source/index.rst

 :numref:`sec:method` presents the mothod used in :numref:`sec:experiments` where we show some empirical results (simulations) allowing to compare several MCTS algorithms and :numref:`sec:conclusion` concludes.

+This document, its souce, the code used to run the experiments and their results are available to download under an open-source license in a Git repository `hosted on GitHub <https://github.com/C4ptainCrunch/thesis>`_.
+This document is also hosted as a web page on `https://awale.ml <https://awale.ml>`_.